 Difference Between Interface and Abstract Class in C#

-In object-oriented programming with C#, both interfaces and abstract classes are used to achieve abstraction—a fundamental principle that hides implementation details and exposes only relevant functionality.
-However, they are used differently and serve different purposes.
+In object-oriented programming with C#, both interfaces and abstract classes are used to achieve abstraction.
+Though they sound similar, they serve different purposes and are applied in different design scenarios.

 public interface IAnimal